 Overview of Minnesota Mortgages

-Minnesota is a prosperous state in the Upper Midwest with high levels of education and voter turnout.
-Minnesota mortgage rates have remained below the national average over the past decade.
+Minnesota is a prosperous state in the upper Midwest with high levels of education and voter turnout.
+Minnesota mortgage rates have remained around national averages over the past decade.
 Minnesota counties’ conforming loan limits hold steady at average, but there’s a bit more variation in the FHA loan limits.

 National Mortgage Rates

 - Median Home Value: $285,400 (U.S. Census Bureau)

 - Median Monthly Homeownership Costs: $1,682 (U.S. Census Bureau)